mkristian/rails-resty-gwt/README.md

 this part is a bit invasiv, so have a look and see if it fits and suits your needs.

-with newly create rails application and added __resty-generators__ gem to the Gemfile you can create a GWT with login and authroization:
+when creating the application add a __--session__ switch to the commandline

+`gwt new my_app com.example --session`

+or rerun the resty:setup generator with that extra switch inside an existing application

 `rmvn rails generate resty:setup com.example --session`